LIHPC-Computational-Geometry/coupe/tools/README.md

 ### Integration with other partitioners

-The `mesh-part` and `part-bench` tools have optional support for [MeTiS] and [SCOTCH] that is enabled by default.
+The `mesh-part` and `part-bench` tools have optional support for [METIS] and [SCOTCH] that is enabled by default.
 To disable these features, use the `--no-default-features` command-line flag.

 ```
-# Disable SCOTCH and MeTiS support
+# Disable SCOTCH and METIS support
 cargo build --bins --no-default-features

-# Enable MeTiS support only
+# Enable METIS support only
 cargo build --bins --no-default-features --features metis
 ```